Lin-Yijie/Lin-Yijie.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
+- *2024.04*: &nbsp; One paper was accepted by IEEE Transactions on Systems, Man and Cybernetics: Systems.
+Congrats to Yuxin!
 - *2024.01*: &nbsp; One paper was accepted by International Conference on Learning Representations (ICLR 2024) as  **oral**.
 - *2023.12*: &nbsp; One paper was accepted by AAAI Conference on Artificial Intelligence (AAAI 2024).
 Congrats to Yiding.